SUBSCRIBE TO OUR NEWSLETTER TO STAY INFORMED ABOUT THE LATEST NEWS AND CONTENT

 Ricardo Cárdenas

-Cárdenas' work is an outstanding achievement in Colombian sculpture in recent years.
-His work delves into our relationship with reality and appeals to everything in it that is susceptible to becoming form: line, color, volume and texture.
+Cárdenas's work delves into our relationship with reality and appeals to everything that is susceptible to becoming form: line, color, volume, and texture.
 His clearest intention is to objectify the line, in the sense of giving a concrete body to the two-dimensional.
-It is also his fundamental means of creation, and it is thanks to it that he manages to create the planes, volumes, forms and spaces that he articulates through precise structural calculations.
+Likewise, this constitutes the fundamental means of his creation, and it is thanks to this that he manages to create the planes, volumes, shapes, and spaces that he articulates through precise structural calculations.

-His works are built with metal rods, wire and welding, materials that reiterate the concept of unstable sculpture and its origin is born in the drawings of controlled spontaneity, repeated and impetuous lines.
-On certain occasions, he has given way to more ethereal, lighter forms that allow the observer to appreciate and visually traverse them.
-In this way, Cardenas transforms the materiality of the elements with which he works: what is naturally rigid achieves an organic movement, what is heavy gives the impression of lightness, and what is rough acquires a soft texture.
-In those works made with polyurethane hose and plastic straps, the degree of lightness and transparency is multiplied and the line is transformed into a composition of greater dynamism that, in most cases, refers us to organic elements such as birds' nests, clouds, mangroves or wetlands.
+His pieces are built with metal rods, wire, and welding—materials that reiterate the concept of non-stable sculpture.
+However, on certain occasions, he has given way to more ethereal and lighter forms that allow the observer to appreciate and traverse them visually.
+In this way, Cárdenas transforms the materiality of the elements with which he works: what is rigid by nature achieves organic movement; what is heavy gives the impression of lightness; and what is rough acquires a smooth texture.
+In those works made with polyurethane hose and plastic strap, the degree of lightness and transparency is multiplied, and the line is transformed into a more dynamic composition that, in most cases, refers us to organic elements such as bird nests, clouds, mangroves, or wetlands.

-Nature has always been the motif of his artistic reflections.
-Although a certain figurative will is transversal to his work, the taste for abstraction and the desire to give priority to form prevails.
-They are works that incite curiosity about their interior and their content, thus stimulating the imagination and guiding it towards infinite possibilities.
-Most of them are open structures, achieved by the sum of different rectangular modules oriented with apparent randomness, but distributed with such care that space and light complement each other.
-In the same way, the shadows and brightness projected on itself and the surrounding areas, enrich and extend the work horizontally or vertically, giving it the impression that it can grow indefinitely.
+Nature has always been the focus of his artistic reflections.
+Although a certain figurative quality is transversal to his work, his taste for abstraction and the desire to prioritize form prevail.
+These works incite curiosity about their interior and content, stimulating the imagination and guiding it towards infinite possibilities.
+The majority are open structures, achieved by the sum of different rectangular modules oriented with apparent randomness but distributed with such care that space and light complement each other.
+Likewise, the shadows and brightness projected onto the pieces and the surrounding areas enrich and extend the work horizontally or vertically, giving it the impression that it can grow indefinitely.

-"I try to represent the way the impressionists painted: through free and spontaneous action.
-I count on an infinity of pieces of different colors, shapes and sizes, which allow me to take them and place them in different ways, to finally create a sculptural work in an instinctive way."
+“I try to represent the way the Impressionists painted: through free and spontaneous action.
+I have countless pieces of different colors, shapes, and sizes that allow me to take them and place them in various ways, ultimately creating the sculptural work instinctively,” states Cárdenas.

 Artworks